VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/ConvertAnimationFromUntiyAsset.en.md

 ![ConvertAnimationFromUntiyAsset](img/ConvertAnimationFromUntiyAsset_15.jpg)

-In the HEO Object component, open the .heo tab and press the `select` button.
+In the VKC Item Object component, open the .heo tab and press the `select` button.
 In the Select window that opens, choose the .heo file you created earlier.
 At this time, check the `Enable Bone` item.

 ![ConvertAnimationFromUntiyAsset](img/ConvertAnimationFromUntiyAsset_16.jpg)